elmarsto/magnetite-lib/README.md

+# Magnetite Rust Library (magnetite-lib)

-Rust library for Magnetite, which in turn are Rust bindings for Obsidian.md.
+Library for building plugins in pure Rust for [Obsidian.md](https://obsidian.md/).

-This library defines a Rust traits, structs and impls that aim to replicate, as much as possible, the Typescript API for Obsidian.
+This library defines Rust traits, structs and impls that aim to replicate, as much as possible, the Typescript API for Obsidian plugin development.

+It's intended to be used in conjunction with (a fork of?) [magnetite-host](https://github.com/elmarsto/magnetite-host/) and (almost certainly a fork of) [magnetite-guest](https://github.com/elmarsto/magnetite-guest/).

+The Obsidian Plugin API is in early alpha, and thus, so is this!
+Subject to change without notice.